Gene Fullmer

 Lawrence Gene Fullmer (July 21, 1931 – April 27, 2015) was an American professional boxer and World Middleweight champion.
+He was known as The Utah Cyclone, The Mormon Mauler, and as "Cyclone" Gene Fullmer.

+Early life

+Fullmer was born and raised in West Jordan, Utah.
+Due to his activity in the city, in 2015, the Gene Fullmer Recreation Center in West Jordan was named in his honor.
+Additionally, South Jordan and West Jordan renamed a five-block stretch of 9400 South after Fullmer.

 Professional career

 Fullmer began his professional career in 1951 and won his first 29 fights, 19 by knockout.
 His manager during many years of his career was his mentor, Marv Jenson, who encouraged many youth in West Jordan, Utah, to enter boxing as amateurs.

 Middleweight champion

 Fullmer won the world middleweight championship on January 2, 1957, when he upset the legendary Sugar Ray Robinson by soundly winning a unanimous 15-round decision.
-On May 1, 1957 they fought a rematch.
+On May 1, 1957, they fought a rematch.
 The fight began as expected, with Fullmer using his strength and awkwardness to bull into Robinson and really force him onto his heels.
 In the fifth round Robinson, while backing up, lashed out with what has been called the perfect left hook.
 It caught Fullmer flush on the chin and knocked him out.

 In 1959, the National Boxing Association withdrew its recognition of Robinson as middleweight champion.
 Fullmer and fellow former middleweight champion Carmen Basilio fought for the vacant NBA title on August 28, 1959, and Fullmer won the crown when he TKOed Basilio in the 14th round.
 Meanwhile, Robinson was to lose his version of the middleweight championship to Paul Pender.

 Fullmer and Pender never met to settle their claims to the middleweight title, and Pender eventually retired.
 Meanwhile, Fullmer fought and turned back the challenges of many top contenders, such as Basilio, Ellsworth "Spider" Webb, Florentino Fernández, and welterweight champion Benny "Kid" Paret.
 He narrowly escaped being dethroned when he was held to 15-round draws by Robinson and future titleholder Joey Giardello.
-The draw against Robinson was widely criticised by almost every ringside observer, who had Robinson winning 11-4 or 10-5 in rounds.
+The draw against Robinson was widely criticised by almost every ringside observer, who had Robinson winning 11–4 or 10–5 in rounds.
 In their final meeting, a title bout in 1961, Fullmer beat Robinson by unanimous decision.